AstarNetwork/astar-docs/docs/xcm/building-with-xcm/xc-remote-transact.md

 ### XCM Sequence

-At the moment, remote execution that doesn't come from parachain accounts is only allowed by `Shibuya` runtime (including RocStar).
+At the moment, remote execution that doesn't come from parachain accounts is only allowed by the `Shibuya` runtime (including RocStar).

 The sequence that we will allow will have to start like:
 1. `DescendOrigin`